krishnansr/krishnansr.github.io/_pages/about.md

 <br>
 <br>

-This site was recently made and is a little sparse.
-You can find a summary of my past work <a href="https://krishnansr.github.io/cv">here</a>.
-You can reach me at <a href="mailto:sivarams@cs.cmu.edu">sivarams@cs.cmu.edu</a> or any of my socials.
+This site was recently made and is a little sparse - you can find a summary of my past work <a href="https://krishnansr.github.io/cv">here</a>.
+I'm also available at <a href="mailto:sivarams@cs.cmu.edu">sivarams@cs.cmu.edu</a> or my socials.

 {% comment %}
 You can reach me at sivarams[at]cs[dot]cmu[dot]edu